Top 10 things to do in protected areas of Nepal

 The protected area has covered 23.39% or 34,419.75 sq km of Nepal’s total area.
 These areas have been successful in conserving the ecosystem of the highest mountains to the plains of Nepal.
 The public participation of local communities in the conservation campaign in these national parks, conservation areas, and wildlife reserves are internationally praised and recognized.

-Besides contributing to maintaining balance in the ecosystem, wildlife conservation and providing opportunities for research on flora and fauna, these protected areas are also famous for nature holiday and tourism activities.
-Here is the list of activities that you can indulge in the national parks, conservation areas and wildlife reserves of Nepal.
+Besides contributing to maintaining balance in the ecosystem, wildlife conservation, and providing opportunities for research on flora and fauna, these protected areas are also famous for nature holiday and tourism activities.
+Here is the list of activities that you can indulge in the national parks, conservation areas, and wildlife reserves of Nepal.

 Picture ©Barahi Jungle Lodge

 Walk along with the dense forests of Nepal’s protected areas with the local nature guides.
-These local nature guides are familiar with the forests and well informed about its wildlife.
+These local nature guides are familiar with the forests and well informed about their wildlife.
 They have experienced an encounter with wildest and dangerous animals like Royal Bengal Tigers, Wild elephants, bears, etc. Experience the thrill and suspense of tracking the wild ones following these fearless nature guides.

 A protected area offering Jungle walk are Bardia National Park, Chitwan National Park, Parsa National Park, Banke National Park, Suklaphanta National Park, Shivpuri Nagarjun National Park, Koshi Tappu Wildlife Reserve, Blackbuck Conservation Area.

 In Nepal, traditional dugout canoes prepared by the indigenous groups of the terai region are used.
 They make it by carving a single piece of wood; either a whole trunk or a slab of trunk from particularly large trees.
 This narrow and pointed vessel is mostly used in flat waters.
 The protected areas in the plains of Nepal are the best places for canoeing.
-It also provides excellent opportunities to encounter Marsh Mugger Crocodiles, Gharial Crocodiles, Rhinos and varieties of birds.
+It also provides excellent opportunities to encounter Marsh Mugger Crocodiles, Gharial Crocodiles, Rhinos, and varieties of birds.

 Canoeing can be done rivers at Bardia National Park, Chitwan National Park, Parsa National Park, Banke National Park, Suklaphanta National Park, Koshi Tappu Wildlife Reserve Area.